View Document

 Provides advice and assistance on access to curated published datasets, publication, licencing and sharing of QUT research datasets.

-Co-leads the development and maintenance of QUT’s metadata and data repositories.
+Leads the development and management of QUT’s metadata and data repositories.

 Director, Facilities Management

-Facilitates safe and secure storage of digitaphysical research data and primary materials in consultation with local areas.
+Facilitates safe and secure storage of physical research data and primary materials in consultation with local areas.

 Vice-President (Digital) and Chief Digital Officer